 |✓ 1 cup raw organic almonds

-- Place the almonds in a bowl and cover them in an inch of water.
+- Place the almonds in a bowl large enough for them to be spread out, then cover them in water, making sure they're completely submerged.

 - Soak the almonds overnight for up to two days.
 They will become plump as they absorb water.
 When soaking, you can cover the container with a cloth or place it in the refrigerator.
 Rule of thumb: longer soaking time creates creamier milk.

 - Drain the water from the bowl and then rinse the almonds thoroughly under cool running water.
 You'll know they're soaked correctly when they feel squishy when pinched.

 - Place the almonds in a blender and pour in two cups of water.

 - Begin grinding the almonds by pulsing the blender.
 Afterward, blend continuously until the water becomes opaque and the almonds have the same consistency as a fine meal.

 - Using a cheesecloth, strain the almond meal and extract the liquid.
 To do this correctly, squeeze the cheesecloth.

 - Add organic honey to taste, if desired.